-Below is a list of some publications, largely geared toward research audiences.
+Below is a list of some - not all - publications, largely geared toward research audiences.
 I don't believe in posting my whole CV unless required by my job.
-If you want to see me CV, contact me.
+If you want to see my CV, contact me.
 There are some pieces for practitioners and for general interest hiding in there as well.

 Lee, V. R., & Recker, M. (2018).
 Paper circuits: A tangible, low threshold, low cost entry to computational thinking.
 TechTrends, 62(2), 197-203